Arthur Owens: Activities

 In the early months of the war, the Germans asked for regular weather reports from him for the use of the Luftwaffe and also to test his credibility; these were sent by radio.
 At another meeting in Belgium with the Abwehr, this time in Brussels, Owens was given £470 in cash (the value of a house) for the Chain Home information, and some detonators for use in sabotage.
-He had taken along another double agent, also a Welsh nationalist, who was instructed to start a postage stamp business so that the Germans could communicate through microdots on stamps.
+He had taken along another double agent, posing as a Welsh nationalist, who was instructed to start a postage stamp business so that the Germans could communicate through microdots on stamps.

 A further meeting in December 1939 took place between Owens and Ritter of the Abwehr in Brussels where he was given more money and promised a salary of £250 per month.
 He would be sent explosives and a better radio.
 Owens told MI5 that the Germans had told him that the Phoney War would end in mid May, which proved accurate.
 The Germans believed Owens was their top agent in Britain.

 MI5 was suspicious of Owens.
 When he chartered a fishing trawler from Grimsby, GY71, to meet with Ritter on the Dogger Bank in the North Sea, Owens took a second double agent, Sam McCarthy (codenamed BISCUIT) (who had been put in place by MI5 to test Owens), so that McCarthy could be trained in Germany.
-The meeting failed, and Owens was found to be in possession of a list of all key MI5 personnel (a 1939 menu card for a formal dinner of Intelligence personnel) arrested and threatened with the hangman as a traitor.
-The menu card was traced back to a disillusioned MI5 officer, who then committed suicide.
+The meeting failed, and Owens was found to be in possession of a list of all key MI5 personnel (a 1939 menu card for a formal dinner of Intelligence personnel), arrested and threatened with execution as a traitor.
+The menu card was traced back to William Rolph, a disillusioned MI5 officer, who then committed suicide.
 A second attempt at a Dogger Bank meeting, this time controlled by MI5, also failed.
 Ritter in a Dornier Do 18 flying boat failed to find the trawler.

 MI5 believed that Owens was primarily interested in making money from both sides and that probably neither side trusted him entirely.
 Owens was permitted to continue radio transmissions to Germany, but MI5 tried to make sure that Owens only passed on to the Germans the information that they had given him.
 Transmissions were now being made by Maurice Burton, an ex-prison warder who had been looking after Owens in Wandsworth and had adopted Owens' style of transmitting.
 Ritter still believed in Owens but was feeding him with misinformation about the planned invasion of Britain, at the same time as Owens was sending misinformation to Germany about the bombing of Britain.